hashicorp/packer/website/source/intro/getting-started/build-image.html.md

 customized package up into a brand new AMI that will be available from the [AWS AMI management page]( https://console.aws.amazon.com/ec2/home?region=us-east-1#s=Images).
-Any instances we subsequently create from this AMI will have our all of our customizations baked in.
+Any instances we subsequently create from this AMI will have all of our customizations baked in.
 This is the core benefit we are looking to achieve from using the [Amazon EBS builder](/docs/builders/amazon-ebs.html) in this example.